MarcoZufferli/marcozufferli.github.io/content/posts/test.md

 ## **Behaviour Change about Kerberos Delegation on Modern Windows System.**

-Microsoft has several bad habits: the first is continuously changing the names of their products (it's a serius issue 😭​), while the second is modifying the logic of some of its widely used features, including Kerberos Delegation, without notifying it to anyone (it's done intentionally).
+Microsoft has several bad habits: the first is continuously changing the names of their products (it's a serius issue 😭​), while the second is modifying the logic of some of its widely used features, including Kerberos Delegation, without notifying it to anyone (it's probably done intentionally).

 The first time i approached the topic of Kerberos Delegation, this was a problem because analyzing the traffic of the "Constrained Delegation" & "RBCD", the concepts i was studying online did not match; for this reason, I asked to Elad Shamir, the author of the [awesome article who discovered these attacks](https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html), and he confirmed that Microsoft changed the behavior of delegation in 2021.

-Since this article is for educational purposes, i decided to detail in the following sections both the Kerberos Delegation versions BEFORE-change and POST-change, highlighting at the key moments what modification was made; in this way, you will be able to orient yourself with the logic even when reading other guides on Kerberos Delegation.
+Since this article is for educational purposes, i decided to detail in the following sections both the Kerberos Delegation version BEFORE-change and POST-change, highlighting at the key moments what modification was made; in this way, you will be able to orient yourself with the logic even when reading other guides on Kerberos Delegation.

 Below, i'll detail what modification Microsoft made in 2021; for narrative reasons, i preferred to detail it before explaining the the "Constrained Delegation" & "RBCD" flow.